cinnabaris/arche/README.md

 # arche

-A complete open source e-commerce solution built with Rust and React(STILL IN DEVELOPMENT).
+A complete open source e-commerce solution built with Rust language(STILL IN DEVELOPMENT).

 ## Install